Eastern Oregon’s Snowy Stash

 But there’s something else about Anthony Lakes that sets it apart from most ski areas: It operates as a nonprofit, community-owned ski area.
 Alice Trindle, longtime resident and nonprofit board member, says locals have a strong sense of loyalty and ownership.
 “It is our ski area.
 It’s a family tradition.
 We grew up there,” she says.

 Trindle, who has been making turns here since Anthony Lakes first opened, says the area has a physicality that has to be experienced to be understood.
 “The physical beauty of Anthony Lakes is a huge part of what makes it unique.
 It is something about the way the mountains surround you here.”

 And, she says, the locals are pretty darned friendly.
-“You feel like you are skiing with friends even if you (came) by yourself.”
+“You feel like you are skiing with friends even if you came by yourself.”

-Birthday bonuses: This winter visitors can reserve a yurt for overnight stays.
-You can also rent the entire area for your friends and family with the “Own the Mountain“ program.
+Trip tip: Visitors can reserve a yurt for overnight stays.
+You can also rent the entire area for your friends and family with the “Own the Mountain” program.

 Is any of the information on this page incorrect?

 These maps and directions are for planning purposes only.
 You may find that construction projects, traffic, or other events may cause road conditions to differ from the map results.
 For travel options, weather and road conditions, visit tripcheck.com, call 511 (in Oregon only), 800.977.6368 or 503.588.2941.